Kitsap County Community Resource Guide

 Washington State Developmental Disabilities Endowment Trust Fund (DDETF) is a supplemental special needs trust program created in 1999 by the Washington State Legislature.
 The program allows individuals with developmental disabilities, or their families and friends, to establish a special needs trust without impacting their eligibility for services and benefits.

-Division of Vociational Rehabilitation (DVR) helps individuals with disabilities and mental health concerns find and keep employment.
+Division of Vocational Rehabilitation (DVR) helps individuals with disabilities and mental health concerns find and keep employment.
+Services can begin as young as 14 years of age in the school.

 Department of Social and Health Services Bremerton CSO – Cash, Food Assistance and Classic Medicaid for individuals and families in need.